pojntfx/networked-linux-memsync/docs/main.md

 #### Leecher

 The leecher then takes this abstract service struct provided by the seeder, which is implemented by a RPC framework.
 Using this, as soon as the leecher is opened, it calls `Track()` in the background and starts the NBD device in parallel to achieve a similar reduction in initial read latency as the mount API.
-The leecher introduces a new pipeline stage, the `LockableReadWriterAt`:
+The leecher introduces a new pipeline stage, the `LockableReadWriterAt`.

-TODO: Add graphic of pipeline design

 This component simply blocks all read and write operations to/from the NBD device until `Finalize` has been called by using a `sync.Cond`.
 This is required becaused otherwise, stale data (before `Finalize` marked the chunks as dirty) could have poisoned the kernel's file cache if the application read data before finalization:

 ```go
 // For `ReadAt/WriteAt`: Waits for finalization, then calls the actual read/write operation